 Kansas has a rich paleontological history dating back to the advent of fossil collecting in North America.
 The big draw then and now are the Late Cretaceous marine sediments, as these sediments hold the remains of spectacular marine animals and evidence of the environments of the Western Interior Seaway.
-Many lab projects involve specimens in the Sternberg Museum collection collected from local limestones/chalks and shales.
+Many lab projects involve specimens in the Sternberg Museum collection collected from local carbonates and shales.
 Information on these organisms that lived in the ancient ocean covering central North America helps us put together the pieces of ecosystems structure – how organisms interacted with each other and their environments.
 Body size evolution, stable isotope geochemistry, biomechanics, geometric morphometrics, and fauna reconstructions are just some of the methods being used to understand Western Interior Seaway ecologic structure.
 Of particular interest is species distribution, trophic structure, and how ecosystems change with latitude up and down the Seaway.
 Comparisons to modern organisms and ecosystems and between different geographic regions are important to our paleoecological studies, as well as enhance our understand of future evolution in today’s warming climate.

 - Wilson, L.E., Chin, K., Cumbaa, S.L.
 2016.
 A new hesperornithiform (Aves) specimen from the Late Cretaceous Canadian High Arctic with comments on hesperornithiform diet.
 Canadian Journal of Earth Sciences 53(12): 1476-1483.
 (Link)

 - Wilson, L.E., Chin, K., Cumbaa, S, Dyke, G. 2011.
 A high latitude hesperornithiform (Aves) from Devon Island: Palaeobiogeography and size distribution of North American hesperornithiforms.
 Journal of Systematic Palaeontology 9(1): 9-23.
 (Link)

 Bone growth patterns are affected by phylogeny, ontogeny, biomechanics, and environment, so there is a wealth of data to be uncovered by looking inside bones.
 Structures like vascular canals, osteocyte lacunae, and collagen fibers are preserved during fossilization and can tell us how an animal grew and lived.
-Using our histology prep lab at Fort Hays State University and the Sternberg Museum, we are able to explore how various factors affect bone growth in extinct and extant organisms.
+Using our histology prep lab at Fort Hays State University’s Sternberg Museum, we are able to explore how various factors affect bone growth in extinct and extant organisms.